deleugpn/z/README.md

 ```bash
 composer install && npm install && npm run build && cp .env.example .env && php artisan key:generate && php artisan migrate --force && php artisan db:seed
 ```

+## Login

+Username: `admin@z.com`

+Password: `123`

+## Project Assumptions

+#### Secure Auth

+Laravel standard authentication mechanism implements the bcrypt hashing algorithm and stores it on the database alongside uniquely generated salt for the hash.
+As such, its considered a secure authentication mechanism.

+#### List of Posts and Follow functionality

+Authenticated users are able to see every post, and they can choose to follow an author based on a post they see.
+They're also able to unfollow authors that they are already following.

+#### Post notification

+When a new post is published, a background job is dispatched which will be responsible for collecting all followers of the post's author and notify them of the new post.
+There is a route under `/posts/{post}/notification` which gives a preview of how the notification looks like.